SnaetWarre/Server-Client-Python/README.md

 ## Dataset Integration

 This application is designed to work with datasets from Kaggle.com.
-The server holds the dataset and processes queries from clients, while clients can request different types of analysis without direct access to the dataset.
+[Arrest Data in Los Angeles](https://www.kaggle.com/datasets/arsri1/arrest-data-in-los-angeles/data) The server holds the dataset and processes queries from clients, while clients can request different types of analysis without direct access to the dataset.

-To integrate your own dataset:
-1. Add dataset loading code in the ServerBackend class in server_gui.py
-2. Implement query execution logic in the handle_query method
-3. Update the query types in the client_advanced.py file to match your dataset's capabilities

-## Logs

-Both the client and server generate log files:
-- `Client/logs/client_[timestamp].log`
-- `Server/logs/server_[timestamp].log`

-These logs contain information about connections, disconnections, messages, queries, and errors.